duoshock/UM-70/Assembly Guide.md

 Buzzers are located at the front of the PCBs, only solder buzzer on the master half (Left half by default).

+- _Audio is not enabled by default._

-- _QMK does not support speaker on the on salve half.
-Audio is not enabled by default._
+- _QMK does not support speaker on the on salve half._

 - _Audio feature takes large amount memory, you may have to disable some features to allow space for it._